Supernova (2000 film): Francis Ford Coppola

-In August 1999, MGM board member Francis Ford Coppola was brought in by MGM to supervise another re-editing of the film costing $1 million at his American Zoetrope facility in Northern California.
-This work included digitally placing Bassett's and Spader's faces on the bodies of (a computer-tinted) Tunney and Facinelli so that their characters could enjoy a love scene.
+In August 1999, MGM board member Francis Ford Coppola was brought in by MGM to supervise another re-editing of the film, at the cost of $1 million, at his American Zoetrope facility in Northern California.
+This work included digitally placing Bassett's and Spader's faces on the bodies of (a computer-tinted) Tunney and Facinelli so that their characters could have a love scene.

-But even Coppola's re-edited version had negative test screening and did not get the PG-13 rating by the MPAA that the studio wanted.
-Creature designer Patrick Tatopoulos, whose special effects were mostly cut out from the film, said that Walter Hill wanted the film to be much more grotesque, strange and disturbing while MGM wanted to make it more of a hip, sexy film in space and they did not want a full-blown makeup effects film.
+Coppola's re-edited version had poor results from test screening; it also did not get the PG-13 rating from the MPAA that the studio wanted.
+Creature designer Patrick Tatopoulos, whose special effects were mostly cut out from the film, said that Hill wanted the film to be much more grotesque, strange and disturbing, while MGM wanted to make it more of a hip, sexy film in space and they did not want a full-blown makeup effects film.

 "I hope that my experience in the film industry has helped improve the picture and rectified some of the problems that losing a director caused," said Coppola.

 By October 1999, MGM decided to sell the film.

 The film was eventually released on January 14, 2000, almost two years later than planned.